futoin/specs/final/ftn13_secure_vault.md

 external entities.
 Meanwhile, Internal UUID is unique per SV, but is exposed.
 So, other entities can refence Internal UUID of particular SV instance.

+## 2.11.
+Plain Password handling

+It must be possible to securely generate, inject, expose and verify password.

+Verification must be a secure comparison of signature against the key itself.
+Any data passed is to be ignored.

+## 2.12.
+Message Authentication Code processing

+There must be a dedicated "MAC" key type,

+It must be possible to securely generate, inject, expose, sign and verify.

+## 2.13.
+Event names

+The following events to be generated.
+Precise description is in interfaces.

+* `SV_NEW` - new SecureVault key
+* `SV_DEL` - removal of SecureVault key
+* `SV_UPD` - usage update for SecureVault

 # 3. Interface

 ## 3.1.
 Common types